 The hairstyle itself is part of black culture but the wave check is a fad.
 In 2019, it became a huge trend for some time in high schools and colleges wherein there would be a huge gathering of wavers and spectators.

 There were tons of wave check videos uploaded on all social media platforms during the time and they would garner a lot of views, although some people still do to this day.

 Is "Wave Check" Some Sort Of A Challenge/Competition?

-It can be a challenge if you record yourself doing a wave check and uploading it on social media, but if there are a lot of participants, it can become a friendly competition of who has the best waves.
+It can be a challenge if you record yourself doing a wave check and uploading it on social media, but if there are a lot of participants, it can become a friendly competition of who has done the best job to get 360 waves.
 The winner is determined either by a selected judge or by which participant receives the best reactions out of the audience.

 “What is a wave check?”

 It’s quite a simple ceremony, but it can emphasize the camaraderie among like-minded people and bring out positivity as they share their culture in hairstyle and fashion.

 There are a lot of wave designs for you to explore, so why don’t you join the wave culture and rock a cool but classy hairstyle that you can flex to your peers?